Marla, South Australia: Transport

 The Stuart Highway passes through the south-west side of Marla while the alignment of the Adelaide-Darwin railway is located outside of its boundaries on the south-west side of the highway.
 While a site is designated as a railway station with the name Marla Siding on the south side of the railway, it is not a scheduled stop for rail services such as The Ghan as of 2018 for Marla and adjoining localities.
 However the northbound Ghan stops outside Marla for a morning breakfast experience.

 Facilities

-The town includes a health center "Marla Clinic" operated on behalf of the state government by the Royal Flying Doctor Service of Australia, a regional police station and a privately owned complex called the Marla Travellers Rest which is described as consisting of "roadhouse, hotel and motel, restaurant, service station, supermarket, caravan park and much more”.
+The town includes a health center "Marla Clinic" operated on behalf of the state government by the Royal Flying Doctor Service, a regional police station and a privately owned complex called the Marla Travellers Rest which is described as consisting of "roadhouse, hotel and motel, restaurant, service station, supermarket, caravan park and much more”.
 It also is a Licensed Post Office (LPO) for Australia Post.